Skip to main content

 Moqueca (Moqueca)

-A seafood stew cooked in coconut milk, dendê oil, and spices, often featuring fish, shrimp, or a combination.
-It originates from the Afro-Brazilian culinary traditions of Bahia and Espírito Santo, reflecting the region's coastal influence.
+A seafood stew simmered in coconut milk, dendê oil, and spices, usually with fish, shrimp, or both.
+It comes from the Afro-Brazilian kitchens of Bahia and Espírito Santo, where the coast shapes how people cook.

 Churrasco (Churrasco)